 What is the average GMAT score of Wharton students?
 How much do scores matter in the application process?

 Our class average is typically around 700–710.
 More importantly, we like to see a minimum quantitative score in the 70th-80th percentile range, as there is a direct correlation between how well someone does on their quantitative section and how well they perform in the program.

-Because we value the immersive MBA experience, we do not offer distance learning for an MBA degree.
-However, you might want to check out the classes taught by our professors on Coursera.org.
-While these courses do not count toward a degree, they do offer unparalleled access to our outstanding professors and classes.
+We value the immersive experience and do not offer distance learning for the Wharton MBA degree.
+However, you can check out the classes taught by our professors on Coursera.org.
+While these courses do not count toward a degree, they do offer access to our outstanding professors and classes.

 There is no average GPA requirement.
-If you were not an outstanding undergraduate student, test results become an important way of demonstrating your academic skills (and therefore might have more weight placed on it).
+If you were not an outstanding undergraduate student, test results become an important way of demonstrating your academic skills.
+You also might address this point in the optional essay.

 Tuition & Financial Aid